jonyung1205/james-portfolio-page/README.md

 # Updated Portfolio Page #2

-Second assignment for creating a responsive web design layout.
+Second revision for the portolio page.